 According to the American Academy of Dermatology, it’s likely that your dermatologist will give you a pre-peel regimen to follow for a few weeks in advance to prep your skin.
-Afterwards, they’ll likely give you a soothing lotion or cool compress to minimize any discomfort.
-Given that an in-office procedure may not be possible right now due to COVID-19, you can use at-home peel pads, such as the L’Oréal Paris Revitalift Bright Reveal Brightening Daily Peel Pads, in the meantime.
+Afterward, they’ll likely give you a soothing lotion or cool compress to minimize any discomfort.
+You can also use at-home peel pads, such as the L’Oréal Paris Revitalift Bright Reveal Brightening Daily Peel Pads, in the meantime.
 While not as potent, they are still effective in removing dead skin cells and promoting a more radiant complexion.

 What Can You Expect Post-Chemical Peel?

 The reality is, all peels performed by a dermatologist will require at-home care and time to heal and for the skin to fully resurface.
 You may be directed to refrain from wearing makeup for a while or to apply ice packs for soothing relief.
 Healing varies from person to person and depends on the type of chemical peel you received, but typically lasts around a week.
 It’s important to note that results are not permanent.
 Ask your dermatologist how often they recommend coming back for the treatment.